4 December, 2019

 7. Cut the leeks.

-8. Put the garlic through the garlic press or cut it into very small pieces.
+8. Put the garlic through a garlic press or cut into very small pieces.

 9. Chop the walnuts into very small pieces.